enricopolanski/functional-programming/README.md

 **Example**

-The previous `MagmaSub` is not a semigroup because it's `concat` operation is not associative.
+The previous `MagmaSub` is not a semigroup because its `concat` operation is not associative.

 ```ts
 import { pipe } from 'fp-ts/function'